AVcodeMaverick7/EarthObservation-DataAnalysis/README.md

 ## Intro

-Analysis of Satellite data from Modis, Sentinel-1 & 2 is done using SNAP tool and a particulat Region of Interest(ROI) was studied during Summer and Winter seasons.
-Resampling has been done and Machine Learning techniques such as Supervised and Unsupervised Learning are applied to classification Land, water, Urban and forest covers.
-A slight overview of original work are shown below.
+Analysis of Satellite data from Modis, Sentinel-1 & 2 is done using SNAP tool choosing a Region of Interest(ROI) during Summer and Winter seasons.
+Resampling of original RGB image has been done and Machine Learning techniques such as Supervised and Unsupervised Learning are applied to perform classification of Land, water, Urban and vegetation covers.
+A slight overview of original work is shown below.

 ## Screenshots